dankuck/dankuck.github.io/_posts/2017-03-24-bolivian-free-market.md

 <div class="illustration">
     <img src="/assets/Folha_de_coca.jpg" />
-    Coca leaves are chewed for a pick-me-up like coffee.
+    Coca leaves are chewed as a pick-me-up, like coffee.
 </div>

 Bolivia has seen a booming economy for the last decade.
 Some like to attribute this to their leftist regime change.
 Other less optimistic analysts point to the most obvious boom industry in Bolivia, cocaine.